 ABOUT NEW HOPE RECOVERY CENTER

-New Hope is a Chicago-based substance abuse treatment center for adult men and women.
-The facility offers a variety of services, including residential day treatment and an intensive outpatient program (IOP).
-There’s also a specialized LGBT addiction program, as well as aftercare options.
+New Hope Recovery Center provides a partial hospitalization program (PHP) and an intensive outpatient program (IOP) for adult men and women in Chicago.
 Detox services are not provided on-site, however, the facility will help clients find appropriate care if medical assistance is needed.

 TREATMENT & ASSESSMENT

-New Hope’s multi-disciplinary team includes a medical director and a board-certified psychiatrist, as well as licensed clinical social workers, licensed professional counselors, recreational therapists, and a licensed professional counselor.
+New Hope employs a multi-disciplinary team of a medical director, a board-certified psychiatrist, licensed clinical social workers, licensed professional counselors, recreational therapists, and a yoga instructor.

 ACCOMMODATIONS & AMENITIES

 Clients in the partial hospitalization program will live in gender-specific sober housing.
 New Hope’s sober-living communities (Fresh Start, Bridges Sober Living, and Bridgehaus) all offer modern accommodations with full kitchens and TVs.